-- warning letters; - civil or criminal penalties; - injunctions; - suspension of or withdrawal of regulatory approval; - total or partial suspension of any ongoing clinical trials or of production; - voluntary or mandatory product recalls and publicity requirements; - refusal to approve pending applications for marketing approval of new products or supplements to approved applications filed by us; - · restrictions on operations, including costly new manufacturing requirements; or - seizure or detention of our products or import bans.
+- warning letters; - civil or criminal penalties; - injunctions; - suspension of or withdrawal of regulatory approval; - total or partial suspension of any ongoing clinical trials or of production; - voluntary or mandatory product recalls and publicity requirements; - refusal to approve pending applications for marketing approval of new products or supplements to approved applications filed by us; - restrictions on operations, including costly new manufacturing requirements; or - seizure or detention of our products or import bans.

 The FDA and comparable agencies in foreign countries impose substantial requirements on the introduction of new biologic and pharmaceutical products through lengthy and detailed preclinical and clinical testing procedures, sampling activities and other costly and time-consuming compliance procedures.
 Clinical trials are vigorously regulated and must meet requirements for FDA review and oversight and requirements under GCP guidelines.
 A new drug may not be marketed in the United States until the FDA has approved it.
-There can be no assurance that we will not encounter delays or rejections or that the FDA will not make policy changes during the period of product development and FDA regulatory review of each submitted BLA and NDA.
+There can be no assurance that we will not encounter delays or rejections or that the FDA will not make policy changes during the period of product development and FDA regulatory review of each submitted biologics license application (BLA) and new drug application (NDA).
 A delay in obtaining, or failure to obtain, such approvals would have a material adverse effect on our business, financial condition and results of operations.
 Even if regulatory approval were obtained, it would be limited as to the indicated uses for which the product may be promoted or marketed.
 A marketed product, its manufacturer and the facilities in which it is manufactured are subject to continual review and periodic inspections.
-If marketing approval is granted, we would be required to comply with FDA requirements for manufacturing, labeling, advertising, record-keeping and reporting of adverse experiences and other information.
+If marketing approval is granted, we would be required to comply with FDA requirements for manufacturing, labeling, advertising, recordkeeping and reporting of adverse experiences and other information.
+Drugs may be promoted only for the approved indications and in accordance with the provisions of the approved label, although physicians, in the practice of medicine, may prescribe approved drugs for unapproved indications.
+Companies may also share truthful and not misleading information that is otherwise consistent with the labeling.
 In addition, we would be required to continue to comply with federal and state anti-kickback and other healthcare fraud and abuse laws that pertain to the marketing of pharmaceuticals, among other things.
 Failure to comply with regulatory requirements and other factors could subject us to regulatory or judicial enforcement actions, including product recalls or seizures, injunctions, withdrawal of the product from the market, civil penalties, criminal prosecution, refusals to approve new products and withdrawals of existing approvals, as well as enhanced product liability exposure, any of which could have a material adverse effect on our business, financial condition and results of operations.
 Sales of our products outside the United States will be subject to foreign regulatory requirements governing clinical trials, marketing approval, manufacturing and pricing.
-Noncompliance with these requirements could result in enforcement actions or penalties or could delay introduction of our products in certain countries.
+Noncompliance with these requirements could result in enforcement actions or penalties or could delay the introduction of our products in certain countries.